DFE-Digital/get-into-teaching-app/app/views/content/international-teacher-training-to-english-standards-introducting-iqts.md

 * face-to-face mentoring at your placement school (your training provider will help you find a suitable placement, if necessary)
 * regular feedback and rigorous assessment

-## Qualifying to work as a teacher in England

-Successful graduates of the iQTS programme will be able to apply to England’s Teaching Regulation Agency for [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS) without doing any further training.
-They will then have the correct qualification to teach in all schools in England. iQTS graduates who wish to apply for QTS will be able to apply online to the Teaching Regulation Agency (TRA), alongside other teachers who are already eligible for QTS on the basis of having an overseas qualification.

-If an iQTS trainee applies for QTS, they will need to complete the Early career framework (ECF) induction in order to become a fully qualified teacher in England.
-They will be able to complete their ECF induction either in an accredited British School Overseas (BSO), or in a state-funded school in England.
-During the ECF, they will be assessed against [English Teachers' standards](https://www.gov.uk/government/publications/teachers-standards).

-This guidance relates to teaching in England.
-Different rules apply to teaching in [Wales](https://www.ewc.wales/site/index.php/en/registration/practitioners-trained-outside-wales.html), [Scotland](https://www.ewc.wales/site/index.php/en/registration/practitioners-trained-outside-wales.html) and [Northern Ireland](https://gtcni.org.uk/registration/getting-registered).

 ## Fees

 Fees for iQTS will be decided by individual training providers.
+Learn more.

 ## Dates

 iQTS application opens in September 2021 for study commencing September 2022.
 Places will initially be limited, with more becoming available year on year starting September 2023.

-<a class ="button button--white" href ="#">Apply for iQTS</a>
+## Apply for iQTS now

+## Next steps: qualifying to work as a teacher in England

+Successful graduates of the iQTS programme will be able to apply to England’s Teaching Regulation Agency for [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS) without doing any further training.
+They will then have the correct qualification to teach in all schools in England.

+## Early career teacher (ECT) induction

+Having qualified teacher status (QTS) allows you to apply for paid teaching jobs in England, but many schools will also require you to complete an Early career teacher (ECT) 2-year induction period.

+During this time you’ll work and be assessed as a paid teacher in an English school.
+This induction period is part of the UK government’s [Early Career Framework](https://www.gov.uk/government/publications/early-career-framework) for teachers.
+You’ll be expected to show you meet the [Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards) and you’ll also get training and support from a mentor.

+You can also complete your ECT induction outside the UK.
+However the school where you complete your induction must have met requirements set by DfE in England.
+Check a list of schools which have met these requirements.

+## Qualifying to teach in Wales, Scotland or Northern Ireland

+This guidance relates to teaching in England.
+Different rules apply to teaching in [Wales](https://www.ewc.wales/site/index.php/en/registration/practitioners-trained-outside-wales.html), [Scotland](https://www.ewc.wales/site/index.php/en/registration/practitioners-trained-outside-wales.html) and [Northern Ireland](https://gtcni.org.uk/registration/getting-registered).

 ## Other routes to qualified teacher status (QTS) and teaching in England.